 - Significant additions to your resume or graduate school applications

 - Stipend, housing and meals provided during the three weeks of SOFIA

 2021 projects include:

 - creative activism

 - the current state of wearable technology- apple watches, pedometers and more

 The SOFIA program is by invitation only.
 Students are invited to apply to the program based on grades when admitted.
-Fall 2021 SOFIA applications are available now for eligible students.
+Fall 2022 SOFIA application will be coming soon.

 Create, perform, research and write